Frequently Asked Questions

 The owner of the ATM determines how the surcharge revenue is distributed.

 How much is the surcharge?

-The surcharge is determined by the ATM owner.
-The surcharge can be set at any amount, depending on limitations set by the law in your area.
+The ATM owner determines the surcharge.
+The surcharge can be set $0.99cts or any other amount, depending on limitations set by the law in your area.

 What happens when someone does not get enough money?

-This is rare, but if this does happen, the customer should call their bank to verify the completion of the transaction on their account.
+This is rare, but if this does happen, the customer should call their bank or Card service provider to verify the completion of the transaction on their account.
 If a withdrawal was made from the account and you did not get the money, a “Regulation E Claim” should be filed with the issuer of the card.
-Ocean ATM should be contacted with continued problems at 877-538-2860.
-Our toll-free phone number is also on the ATM surcharge sticker.
-NEVER give the customer money; you may not get it back!!
+ATMFORUS should be contacted with continued problems at 800-930-1305.
+Our toll-free phone number is also on the ATM notice sticker.
+NEVER give the customer money; you may not get it back.

 What happens when the ATM does not work?

 Contact ATMFORUS immediately at 800-930-1305

 If you have a free placement, you will have no expenses.
 If you purchase an ATM, you will need to buy the ATM or pay your monthly lease payment.
 The ATM will require a standard phone line, or an internet connection, or a wireless device for network communications, and a standard electrical outlet.

 No. There are no monthly fees or hidden charges.